-In combatting the Great Depression, President Roosevelt seemingly preferred to assign newly created emergency programs to agencies freshly established, rather than the existing departments.
+In combating the Great Depression, President Roosevelt seemingly preferred to assign newly created emergency programs to agencies freshly established, rather than to existing departments.
 To effect executive branch coordination, he chartered a temporary Executive Council with E.O.
 6202A of July 11, 1933.
-The panel's 24 members-inclusive of the entire Cabinet, the Director of the Bureau of the Budget, and the heads of the various economic recovery agencies-met at the White House on Tuesday afternoons.
-Roosevelt, himself, presided over the sessions.
-He was assisted by the Council's executive secretary, Frank C. Walker, who performed "such duties as may be prescribed him by the President" and was the only professional staff assistant serving the panel.
-Walker's role was purely administrative and was limited to the activities of the Council: when FDR was absent from Council meetings, the senior Cabinet officer present presided.
-After a few months, the panel, in one estimation, "proved too cumbersome for effective discussion."
-The weakness of the Council was its limited staffing and lack of power to coordinate department and agency efforts at combatting the depression.
+The panel's 24 members - inclusive of the entire Cabinet, the Director of the Bureau of the Budget, and the heads of the various economic recovery agencies - met at the White House on Tuesday afternoons.
+Roosevelt himself presided over the sessions.
+He was assisted by the council's executive secretary, Frank C. Walker, who performed "such duties as may be prescribed him by the President" and was the only professional staff assistant serving the panel.
+Walker's role was purely administrative and was limited to the activities of the council: when FDR was absent from council meetings, the senior Cabinet officer present presided.
+After a few months, the panel, in one estimation, "proved too cumbersome for effective discussion."8 The weakness of the council was its limited staffing and lack of power to coordinate department and agency efforts at combating the depression.
 However, it was a useful forum for the exchange of ideas by the President, department heads, and the leaders of the new emergency agencies.
-Indeed, the Council meetings provided valuable information and advice, and Walker ably assisted FDR as a behind-the-scenes trouble shooter.9
+Indeed, the council meetings provided valuable information and advice, and Walker ably assisted FDR as a behind-the-scenes trouble shooter.9

 Recognizing the deficiencies of the Executive Council, Roosevelt established another coordinating organization with a more limited membership.
 On November 17, 1933, he issued E.O.
 6433A setting up the National Emergency Council.
-Composed of the Secretaries of the Interior (or Administrator of Public Works), Agriculture, Commerce, and Labor, the Administrators of Agricultural Adjustment and Federal Emergency Relief, the chairman of the Home Owners Loan Corporation, the governor of the Farm Credit Administration, and a representative from the Consumer's Council, the National Emergency Council had field directors in each of the States to coordinate Federal relief efforts.
-Furthermore, responsibility for the dissemination of information and guidance to the public about Federal recovery and relief activities was vested in the Council.
+Composed of the Secretaries of the Interior (or Administrator of Public Works), Agriculture, Commerce, and Labor, the Administrators of Agricultural Adjustment and Federal Emergency Relief, the chairman of the Home Owners Loan Corporation, the governor of the Farm Credit Administration, and a representative from the Consumer's Council, the National Emergency Council had field directors in each of the states to coordinate federal relief efforts.
+Furthermore, responsibility for the dissemination of information and guidance to the public about federal recovery and relief activities was vested in the council.10

 Like the Executive Council, the National Emergency Council met every Tuesday, but at two-week intervals.
 The agenda was set by the executive director in consultation with the President.
 The member agencies submitted progress reports to inform other participants and reduce misunderstandings and conflicts in administration.
-With the President presiding, disputes might be
+With the President presiding, disputes might be settled at his decision.
+Frank Walker initially acted as the council's executive director.